 Rule 4123-17-13 | Employer application for workers' compensation coverage.

-(A) To institute workers' compensation coverage under this rule, the employer shall submit an application for coverage that completely provides all the information required for the bureau of workers' compensation to establish coverage for the employer.
+(A) An employer may institute workers' compensation coverage under this rule by submitting an application for coverage that completely provides all the information necessary for the bureau of workers' compensation to establish coverage for the employer.

-(1) The application for coverage shall be submitted on a form designated by the bureau, and shall include, at a minimum, the following information:
+(1) The application for coverage shall be submitted on a form designated by the bureau that includes, at a minimum, the following information:

-(a) The legal name and business entity type (corporation, L.L.C., sole proprietorship, partnership, etc.);
+(a) The legal name and business entity type, for example corporation, limited liability company, sole proprietorship, or partnership;

 (b) Address of the employer;